 - It’s Exciting To Believe God For The Unbelievable

 Of course, worship does also include singing and praising God.
 It includes lifting holy hands or bowing before the Lord.
 It can be in the form of traditional or contemporary styles.
-Worship is offering yourself completely to God.
+Jesus expects each disciple to worship by offering themselves completely to God.